ittutu/CITP/README.md

 ## Using the CITP

 In the following we present how to introduce and prove goals in CITP.
+In Section [Goals](#goals) we present the syntax for goals.
+Then, in the [next section](#proof-tactics) we introduce the tactics that can be used to discharge these goals.
+Finally, we present some [tips](#tips) to take advantage of all the features implemented in CITP.

 It is important to note that all the commands presented here must be introduced in the tool enclosed in parentheses, so they can be parsed by the CITP.